-(c) Other official proof of status as a lawyer in a country other than the U.S.*
+- Other official proof of status as a lawyer in a country other than the U.S.; or

 The applicant is required to submit a 500-word statement of educational and professional goals, double-spaced, that will serve as both a statement of purpose and a writing sample.
-The thoughts and words of the 500-word statement must be uniquely those of the applicant.
-With the exception of basic proofreading, no other(s) may assist in the creation of this statement.
+The thoughts and words of the 500-word statement must be uniquely those of the applicant, no other(s) may assist in the creation of this statement.

 The applicant must submit a resume.
 There is no page limit.

-The applicant must submit two letters of recommendation addressing the applicant's academic and professional potential.
-Letters of recommendation must identify you as an LLM applicant.
+Please submit one letter of recommendation addressing the applicant's academic and professional potential.

-For graduates of U.S. law schools, documentation of LSAT scores or an attached copy of the Credential Assembly Service Law School Report, which can be obtained from the registrar of the degree-granting institution, is required.
+- For US-trained lawyers only: if you graduated from a U.S. law school, please submit your LSAT scores or an attached copy of the Credential Assembly Service Law School Report, which can be obtained from the registrar of the degree-granting institution.

-1. Register with LSAC's LLM Credential Assembly Service (LLM CAS)
+- Register with LSAC's LLM Credential Assembly Service (LLM CAS):

 Important Notes on Race/Ethnicity